Kyle Rittenhouse On What It Was Like Meeting Trump, Dating, & More With Chase Geiser On One American Podcast

 Um, he gave me some advice.

-He said, if the media isn't talking bad about you, if the media is talking bad about you, you're doing something right.
+He said, If the media isn't talking bad about you, if the media is talking bad about you, you're doing something right.

-Um he gets scrutiny every day.
+He gets scrutiny every day.

-Yeah, did you was it was there anything different about meeting him in person than you expected?
+Was there anything different about meeting him in person than you expected?

-Because the only Trump that I know is the one that I see behind the podium, you know, or or giving a press conference or something like that.
+Because the only Trump that I know is the one that I see behind the podium, you know, or giving a press conference or something like that.

-On the podium, he's just he's just that guy, like he does the talking with the hand.
+Like, he does the talking with the hand.

 It's that's just his personality.